McIlroy emerges from wild day to win Players Championship

 Some of the most entertaining moments came from everyone else.

-Eddie Pepperell of England, in his debut on the Players Stadium Course, ran off four birdies in a five-hole stretch to briefly share the lead, none bigger than a putt from just inside 50 feet on the 17th.
+Eddie Pepperell of England, in his Sawgrass debut, ran off four birdies in a five-hole stretch to briefly share the lead, none bigger than a putt from just inside 50 feet on the 17th.

-But it wasn’t the best.
 One group later, Jhonattan Vegas holed a putt from the bottom left to the top right pin position, just under 70 feet, the longest putt made on the island green since the PGA Tour had lasers to measure them.
 That gave him a share of the lead, too.

 “Magic,” Vegas said.
-“If I tried it a thousand times I wouldn’t even come close to making it, but I’m pretty happy that it happened today.”
+“If I tried it a thousand times I wouldn’t even come close to making it.”

 Both shot 66 and tied for third.